So, you’ve decided to visit Mexico’s west coast. Congrats! You’re in for a treat—sandy beaches, delicious food, and beautiful hills await you.

 Dozens of high-rise condos line Puerto Vallarta’s shores and hillsides.
 These condos are shiny, modern, and with a price to match the outstanding views they offer.

-In contrast, Sayulita has zero high-rise buildings—a tall building there typically stands no more than three or four stories high.
+In contrast, Sayulita has zero high-rise buildings.
+Tall buildings there typically stand no more than three or four stories high.

 7. Sayulita Has One Bank